 MSP 1655.
 Introduction to Media Business.
 3 Credit Hours.

-This course is an introduction to the business decisions, challenges, creative approaches and ethical responsibilities dealt with by media institutions and media creators in the digital age.
-The course places these topics in a historical time frame to provide context for industry growth over time.
-Topics include an analysis of media organizations and institutions, roles and responsibilities of media managers, history of media industries, financial decision-making, the differing missions of for-profit and non-profit media, the influence of government regulations, and media as a global industry.
+This course is an introduction to the business challenges, creative approaches and ethical responsibilities dealt with by media and technology institutions, media creators, and entrepreneurs.
+The course places these topics in a historical time frame to provide context for industry growth and creative evolutions over time.
+Topics include an analysis of media and technology organizations and institutions, roles and responsibilities of media leaders, history of media industries, financial decision-making, the differing missions of for-profit and non-profit media, the influence of government regulations, media as a global industry, and how artificial intelligence is affecting the industry.
 Course topics are set within four broad areas influencing the industry: institutional structures, monetization strategies (revenue models), content and audience development, trends and global perspective.
-The course focuses on electronic and digital media industries, including radio, television, cable, satellite, online and mobile.
+The course focuses on media industries, including radio/podcasts, television, online, mobile, artificial intelligence (AI), virtual reality (VR) and augmented reality (AR).

 Repeatability: This course may not be repeated for additional credits.